maefahluang-uni/05-db-6731503083-pablo/README.md

 - `data.sql` contains insert statements for dummy users.
 Find where this file is and explain what it is used for?

 ```
+Where - located inside src/main/resources directory
-To add dummy data to the database once the application starts running.asdf
+Used for - To add dummy data to the database once the application starts running
 ```

 ## User Reservice - Complete the code